rqlalvs/rqlalvs/README.md

   <br>
   <strong>:sparkles: Hi!
 My name is Raquel :sparkles:</strong>

-  <br>Currently working at SONDA as a Software Developer II and graduated in Systems Analysis and Development at FIAP.
-Always seeking to learn more :)
+  <br>Currently working at Mercado Livre as a Software Developer and graduated in Systems Analysis and Development at FIAP. :)
   <br>
   <br>You can find all my projects organized in the tab 'Stars'!
   <br>